Pat Pottle

 Patrick Brian Pottle (8 August 1938 – 1 October 2000), a long-time anti-war campaigner, was a founding member of the Committee of 100, an anti-nuclear direct action group which broke away from the Campaign for Nuclear Disarmament (CND).
 He was one of five brothers.
-Born in Maida Vale, his mother was from an Irish Catholic family and his father was a Protestant trades union official.
+He was born in Maida Vale, north London; his mother was from an Irish Catholic family and his father was a Protestant trades union official.